MarneeDear/hackathon/women-hackathon-2018/intro-to-shell.md

 mkdir hackathon
 ```

-This will create a folder called `hackathon` and then list all of the files and folders.
+This will create a folder called `hackathon`.

-What's in there?
+Let's see what files and folders we have now.

 TRY IT OUT